traversable/schema/packages/zod/README.md

 #### Notes

-- Useful when you're consuming a set of zod schemas and writing them to disc
+- Useful when you're consuming a set of zod schemas and writing them all to disc
 - Also useful for testing purposes or for troubleshooting, since it gives you a way to "see" exactly what the check functions check
 - Since you're presumably writing to disc a build-time, **works with Cloudflare workers**